andrewramsay/clueweb-tools/README.md

 The script will use the `.offset` files provided as part of the dataset to minimize the I/O required, and will also combine reads of multiple records from the same file to avoid opening and closing it multiple times.

 The output folder will be populated with a nearly-identical subset of the directory structure from the original collection.
-The difference is that each extracted record will be stored as a gzipped file inside a folder with a name matching that of the source file.
+The difference is that the output files will only contain the compressed data for the selected records (sorted by ClueWeb22-ID).

 For example, if extracting HTML data for the IDs `clueweb22-en0000-01-05566` and `clueweb22-en0000-01-05567`, the resulting output folder would be structured like this: